-- Financial Margin – Have you heard the phrase “the one with the most stuff wins”?
-Society has placed an incredible amount of pressure on individuals and families to have “stuff”.
+- Financial Margin: Have you heard the phrase “the one with the most stuff wins”?
+Society has placed an incredible amount of pressure on individuals and families to have “stuff.”
 I can get caught up in this easily.
 The need to “have stuff” often puts pressure on our finances.
-If I had less stuff, it might give me more margin in both my finances as well as my time.
-Having some financial margin could also reduce stress.
+If I had less stuff, it might give me more margin in my finances and my time.
+If I had some financial margin could also reduce stress.

-- Moral Margin – If we are always living our life on the edge of morality, then it doesn’t allow much margin when we are challenged or pushed to go over the line.
-Once we are pushed over the line, it can affect us psychologically as well as in our relationally.
+- Moral Margin: If we are always living our life on the edge of morality, it doesn’t allow much margin when challenged or pushed to go over the line.
+Once we are pushed over the line, it can affect us psychologically and relationally.

 - Professional Margin: In addition to Doug’s comments on leadership margin, what about professional margin?
 Are the things that you are doing adding value to you, the company, or society?
 Are you spending your time at work on the right things?
 Or are you filling up your time with things that maybe could/should be done by others?
 Would having some margin in our time at work allow us to spend our time on the right stuff?

 August 14, 2014

 While reading Doug Post’s blog on leadership margin dated July 17, 2014, I was reminded of a video series I had watched several years ago featuring speaker Andy Stanley.
 The series talked about margin in our lives in multiple areas, and while reading Doug’s blog, I thought it might be good to share some other thoughts about margin in other areas of our lives.

 In this fast-paced and hectic world, we often say we are too busy or don’t have enough time or money.
 Often we do whatever we can with whatever time or money we have to “get the most out of life.”